baldator/vega-wallet-gui/README.md

 # Vega wallet GUI
-Multiplatform visual tool to ease the usage of Vega wallet.
+Multiplatform visual tool to simplify the usage of Vega wallet.
 It is a wrapper for the [official Vega wallet](https://github.com/vegaprotocol/go-wallet/) The application is written in Golang and takes advantage of astielectron.
 ## Install